hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 In the traditional approach, each peer that the chaincode is approved on will have a container running the chaincode.
 With the '-as-a-service' approach we need to achieve the same architecture.

 As the `connection.json` contains the address of the running chaincode container, it can be updated to ensure that each peer connects to a different container.
 However the as the `connection.json` in the chaincode package, Fabric mandates that the package id is consistent amongst all peers in an organization.
-To achieve that the the external builder supports a template capability.
+To achieve that the external builder supports a template capability.
 The context from this template is taken from an environment variable set on each Peer. `CHAINCODE_AS_A_SERVICE_BUILDER_CONFIG`

 We can define the address to be a template in the `connection.json`